top of page

 1. Capernaum is located on the north shore of the Sea of Galilee.

-2. Capernaum was located on the Via Maris, which was the main international highway of the known world during the time of Christ.
+2. Capernaum was located on the Via Maris, the main international highway of the world at the time of Christ.

 • The Via Maris linked the three continents of Africa, Asia, and Europe.